nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/workflow/workflow-how-to-index/how-to-make-a-simple-task-assignment-to-one-or-many-users.md

 ---
-title: How to Make a Simple Task Assignment to One or Many Users
+title: 'HOWTO: Make a Simple Task Assignment to One or Many Users'
 review:
     comment: ''
     date: '2017-12-14'